vbernardes/vbernardes/_projects/chicago-crime-dataviz.md

 * What types of socioeconomic factors influence the amount and types of crimes?
 * How effective are gun restriction laws in reducing crime?

+We also created an [interactive Shiny app](https://vitorsb.shinyapps.io/chicago_crimes_economic/) to view the relationship between socioeconomic indicators and crimes.

-Please check out more details, the visualizations, the reasoning behind the design and the code on the [project page](https://vbernardes.github.io/chicago-crime-dataviz/).
+Please check out more details, additional visualizations, the reasoning behind the design and the code on the [project page](https://vbernardes.github.io/chicago-crime-dataviz/).